 FOR IMMEDIATE RELEASE Dec.
 5, 2011

-DETROIT MAN SENTENCED TO PRISON ON FEDERAL OXYCODONE CHARGE
+EAST BANK MAN PLEADS GUILTY TO FEDERAL OXYCODONE CHARGE

 This case was prosecuted as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs.
 The U.S. Attorney’s Office, joined by various federal, state and local law enforcement agencies, remain committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets and curtailing the spread of opiate painkillers in communities across the Southern District.

 The Huntington Violent Crimes and Drug Task Force conducted the investigation.
-Assistant United States Attorney Joseph F. Adams handled the prosecution.
+Assistant United States Attorney William King is in charge of the prosecution.

 # # #